qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/server.rst

 request is ready to be sent to the client.
 As discussed above, this method will be called before the last (or unique) chunk of data is sent to the client.
-For streaming services, multiple calls to :meth:`onSendResponse() <qgis.server.QgsServerFilter.onSendResponse>` migth have been called.
+For streaming services, multiple calls to :meth:`onSendResponse() <qgis.server.QgsServerFilter.onSendResponse>` might have been called.

 :meth:`onResponseComplete() <qgis.server.QgsServerFilter.onResponseComplete>` is the
 ideal place to provide new services implementation